 As you’ll be wearing a volunteer uniform, I’d suggest wearing leggings and a fitted shirt underneath so that it’s not too bulky.
 You will be bending over, lifting and working.
 Athletic shoes that can get dirty are also a must.

 The center has a gift shop with ice cream and drinks.
 Later in the day, snack carts outside of the entrance showed up to sell food.
 We didn’t eat so I’m not sure what it was like.
-The gift shop also sells panda stuffed animals and other panda gear.
+The gift shop also sells panda stuffed animals and other panda trinkets

 Diehard fans can watch pandas at China bases including Dujiangyan through iPanda.